Goodison Park: Other uses

-Despite being purposefully built for Everton F.C. to play football, Goodison Park has hosted many other types of events.
+Despite being purposefully built for Everton to play football, Goodison Park has hosted many other types of events.

 Goodison Park as host stadium for football

 Goodison Park became the first Football League ground to hold an FA Cup Final, in 1894.
 Notts County beat Bolton Wanderers, watched by crowd of 37,000.
 An FA Cup final replay was staged in 1910 with Newcastle United beating Barnsley 2–0.

 On 27 December 1920, Goodison Park hosted a match between Dick, Kerr's Ladies & St Helens Ladies, which was attended by an estimated 53,000 people, at a time when the average gate at Goodison Park in 1919–20 was near 29,000.
 Dick, Kerr's Ladies won 4–0.
 More than £3,000 was raised for charity.
 Shortly after, the Football Association banned women's football on official pitches.
 The reasons given by the FA were not substantial and it is perceived by some that the women's teams were a threat to the men's game.
 The ban was lifted in 1970.

 During the Second World War, Goodison Park was chosen as a host venue for the "Football League – Northern Section".

 In 1949, Goodison Park became the site of England's first ever defeat on English soil by a non-Home Nations country, namely the Republic of Ireland.
 The ground hosted five matches including a semi-final for the 1966 FIFA World Cup.
-In April 1895 Goodison Park hosted England versus Scotland and so Everton became the first club to host England internationals on two grounds (the other being Anfield in 1889 when England won 6–2 versus Ireland).
+In April 1895, Goodison Park hosted England versus Scotland and so Everton became the first club to host England internationals on two grounds (the other being Anfield in 1889 when England won 6–2 versus Ireland).
 The city of Liverpool also became the first English city to stage England games at three different venues, the other being Aigburth Cricket Club.

-In 1973 Goodison hosted Northern Ireland's home games against Wales and England.
+In 1973, Goodison hosted Northern Ireland's home games against Wales and England.

 1966 FIFA World Cup

 Goodison Park hosted five games during the 1966 FIFA World Cup.
-The original schedule of the 1966 World Cup meant that if England won their group and then reached the Semi final, the match would be held at Goodison Park.
-However, the organising committee were allowed to swap the venues, with England playing Portugal at Wembley Stadium.
+The original schedule of the 1966 World Cup meant that if England won their group and then reached the semi-final, the match would be held at Goodison Park.
+However, the organising committee were allowed to swap the venues, with England playing Portugal at Wembley.